stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 That is, rather than only pursuing one-off consulting projects on improving the client's business, from the mid-90s Accenture pitched to run part of the client's business.
 Enter, recurring revenue.

-As an early pioneer of large scale Business Process Management, Accenture's approach to the client relationship was sophisticated and founded on:
+As an early pioneer of large scale _business process management_, Accenture's approach to the client relationship was sophisticated and founded on:

 * Accenture continuing to apply world's best practice to improve the client's outcomes, often against a comprehensive baseline that was agreed with the client upfront
 * Sharing the commercial risks, investments (time, money and/or resources) and upsides